Be Anxious for Nothing: Pray Through Everything

 Being anxious for nothing by praying through everything.

 Notice Paul’s totality.
 In every thing.
-There is no category too small, concern too ordinary, or fear too repetitive.
+There is no category too small, or ordinary, no fear too repetitive.
 The anxious heart often disqualifies itself to both faith and prayer by worry.
+I worry before prayer.
 I think I hear God saying, This is too petty.
 This again?!
-And I tell myself, “I should be over this by now.”
-But the Spirit through the pen of Paul says, If it troubles you, it belongs to Me.
+And I tell myself, I should be over this by now.
+But the Spirit through the pen of Paul says something quite different: If it troubles you, it belongs to Me.
 If it presses on your mind, it is already in My hand.

 “Prayer, supplication, thanksgiving.”
-Three things:
+These three:

-Supplication is giving need a voice.
+Supplication is giving my need a voice.

 All three tell my soul that the God who hears has already acted, already provided, already been faithful.
 It steadies my soul by firmly rooting my need into the soil of the character and promises of Christ.

-If only I could take my own advice.
+Now, if only I could take my own advice.

-Help Lord!
+Help LORD.